AcalaNetwork/acala-evm-dev-docs/miscellaneous/common-errors.md

 * If the previous error can't be found, wait for 15 minutes and re-attempt sending the transaction.
 The original error message should be returned

 ## Other Errors
+### `invalid ETH gasLimit/gasPrice combination provided`
+We don't support inputting random gasLimit/gasPrice combination.
+Please read through the [gas params](../network/gas-parameters.md) section, which has detailed explanation of how to provide valid gas params.

 ### `Transaction hash mismatch from Provider.sendTransaction`
 **Common causes:**

-This is usually cause by using `ethers.JsonRpcProvider` as provider when sending a transaction.
+This is usually cause by using `ethers.JsonRpcProvider` as provider when sending a transaction. `JsonRpcProvider` expects a pre-calculated ETH style tx hash.
+However, the algorithm we use to derive the result tx hash is different than traditional EVM world, causing the mismatch.

 **Suggested actions:**